Gratt-5r2/zFont/README.md

 # zFont
+Initially, the project was started at the request of the Chinese community.
-The plugin which allows to use TTF font in the Gothic 1 and Gothic 2.
+The plugin allows to use TTF font in the Gothic 1 and Gothic 2.
 It is recommended to use UTF-8 in the scripts.

 For the plugin to work correctly place `Default.ttf` to the `Gothic\System\Fonts` directory.
 This font will replace all game fonts.
 To replace a specific font, its name should be identical to the game one: `FONT_10_BOOK.TGA` -> `FONT_10_BOOK.TTF`.

 If the font you have chosen seems small, increase the `SystemPack.ini > [Interface] > Scale` option.

 Font configurations:
 ```ini